 Buried at Leopoldsburg (British) War Cemetery, Limburg, Belgium. |

-In civilian life Edward Buttrum-Gardiner (recorded as 'R Buttram-Gardener' on the St Matthew's memorial) was a welder-fitter, probably at Morris Motors in Cowley.
+In civilian life Edward Buttrum-Gardiner (known as Eddie, and wrongly recorded as 'R Buttram-Gardener' on the St Matthew's memorial) was a welder-fitter, probably at Morris Motors in Cowley.
 He had six younger sisters.
 During the war he joined the RAF Volunteer Reserve and was stationed at Chedburgh in Suffolk.
-He and five of his six crew mates were killed when their Lancaster bomber was hit by American anti-aircraft fire over Belgium.
+He and five of his six crew mates were killed when their Lancaster bomber was hit by American 'friendly fire' over Belgium.

 |